Safeguarding procedures for Lead Volunteers

 If you have a personal friendship or family connection to anyone involved in the safeguarding concern, you must tell the UK HQ Safeguarding Team, then step away from the case.

-Use the reporting form to report the concern to the UK HQ Safeguarding Team, including as much information as possible.
+The easiest way to report the concern to the UK HQ Safeguarding Team is by using the Online Safeguarding Reporting Form, including as much information as possible.
 Telephone numbers for key contacts such as parents are essential; the UK HQ Safeguarding Team don’t have access to these as they’re held locally, not nationally.

 Find out when those involved are next attending a Scout meeting or activity.

-Once reported, the UK HQ Safeguarding Team will refer the report to the relevant authorities if appropriate.
+Once reported, the UK HQ Safeguarding Team will liaise with the relevant authorities if appropriate.

 If the concern has an effect on you or the group, manage this with your line manager, the Group Lead Volunteer or the County Lead Volunteer to make sure anyone affected gets the support they need.